Dr. Terror's House of Horrors (1965)

 The film is less starry than some later Amicus productions, although it can lay claim not only to familiar British horror stars Lee, Cushing and Michael Gough, but also for providing an early role for Donald Sutherland, then a relatively unknown Canadian actor in Britain.

-Dr. Terror's House of Horrors is a fair introduction to Amicus's horror series and with five stories to fit in, even the weakest don't have time to outstay their welcome.
+Although far from the best of the Amicus anthologies, Dr. Terror's House of Horrors is a reasonable introduction to this series and, with five stories to fit in, even the weakest don't have time to outstay their welcome.
 The film's linking narrative is one of Amicus's most effective and the final pay-off is quite satisfying.

 Amicus would make another six anthology films after this - Torture Garden (1967), The House That Dripped Blood (1970), Asylum (1972), Tales from the Crypt (1972), The Vault of Horror (1973) and From Beyond the Grave (1973).
 Milton Subotsky would make another two similar films without Max Rosenberg and the Amicus branding - The Uncanny in 1977 and The Monster Club in 1980.